Tessuti con extra trame con ArahWeave

 The program will replace colors with selected weaves: it will generate a jacquard weave.
 You get a simple fabric with two weaves: warp and weft satin effect.

 And here is the simulation…

 Now you have fabric with two extra wefts, yellow and red.
 To make even fancier fabric, you can replace the solid ground weft with a more complex weft pattern.
-You can change weft pattern by writing new pattern in Edit warp and weft pattern window.
-The other way is to select a weft from Edit warp and weft pattern and draw it in fabric with left mouse button.
-As you click it, you will see that the mouse pointer color and shape will change to small shuttle.
-Then just click in the fabric and draw by pressing left mouse button.
+You can change the weft pattern by writing a new pattern in Edit warp and weft pattern window.
+The other way is to select a weft from Edit warp and weft pattern and draw it in fabric with the left mouse button.
+As you click it, you will see that the mouse pointer color and shape will change to a small shuttle.
+Then just click on the fabric and draw by pressing the left mouse button.
 If you keep it pressed, it will continue to draw.
 The fabric will change in real time and the “complicated” warp or weft pattern will be written automatically.
-You can use the same procedure for changing warp, the only difference is, that the mouse pointer will change to yarn cone.
+You can use the same procedure for changing the warp the only difference is, that the mouse pointer will change to the shape of a yarn cone.

 If you want to have yarns sorted in order, so that the first yarn in the fabric is marked with a, second with b etc., choose Tools > Sort from the Edit warp and weft pattern window.
 The yarns will change the positions and the warp/weft pattern will be automatically re-written.